wordswords/davidcraddocknet-hugo/hugo-site/content/pages/security-research.md

 ## Self-hosting Security

 I am moving to self-host as much of my digital content as possible, to force myself how to learn to secure things properly.

+* As a web server I'm currently using 'SWAG' - [https://hub.docker.com/r/linuxserver/swag](Secure Web Application Gateway), which includes fail2ban, ngnix, certbot and letsencrypt in a secure configuration.
+* I use [https://relay.firefox.com/accounts/profile/](Firefox Relay) to provide an anonymous email alias for countering spam.
+* I use [https://www.cloudflare.com](CloudFlare) heavily for DDOS protection and a lot of other features for my self-hosted domains.